Ernest0-Production/raycast-git-client/README.md

 ### 🔗 Issue Link Detection

-Detect links based on some markers in commit messages and most common web page shortcuts of remote host like:
+Detect links based on markers in commit messages and the most common web page shortcuts of the remote host, such as:
 - file blame & history
 - pull requests
 - commit details and builds